commercialhaskell/stack/doc/README.md

 #### How to install

+Stack can be installed on most Unix-like (Un*x) operating systems, including macOS, and on Windows.

-For many Un*x operating systems, all you need to do is run:
+For most Un*x operating systems, the easiest way to install is to run:

     curl -sSL https://get.haskellstack.org/ | sh